Lindsay Smiling never really acted until taking classes at College of DuPage.

 “I really had no intention of going into theater as a profession,” he said.
 “Almost immediately my mind was challenged in a way I hadn't experienced before.
 I continued to take classes and was cast in my first play, ‘Balm in Gilead,’ directed by Craig Berger.
 After finishing COD, I went on to study at Illinois State University double majoring in Theater and Math.
 By the time I finished ISU, I pretty much knew what my career was going to be.”

-Now a professional actor, he has worked at more than 20 different professional theaters across the country in more than 30 different productions.
-This includes the Shakespeare Theatre of New Jersey, Milwaukee Repertory Theater (where he is an Associate Artist), Pittsburgh Public, Victory Gardens, and Shakespeare on the Sound.
+Now a professional actor and director, he has worked at more than 20 different professional theaters across the country in more than 50 different productions.
+This includes the Shakespeare Theatre of New Jersey, Milwaukee Repertory Theater (where he is an Associate Artist), Pittsburgh Public, Victory Gardens, and Baltimore Center Stage.
+He is also a member of Wilma Theater’s resident acting company called The Hothouse.

 In 2016, he was featured in American Theatre Magazine as one of six people to know.